luisMartinez011/bot-dollar-currency/README.md

 sam deploy --guided
 ```

-There are two environment variable in template.yaml
+There are two environment variables in template.yaml

 ```yaml
       Environment: